 * In times of need: If someone can’t help you, it doesn’t make the person a foe.
 A friend goes beyond his comfort to make you comfortable.
 A friend is unselfish and wishes to serve you.

 * Friendship can’t be forced.
 It just happens.
 So you know when someone is a friend.
-It goes with some understanding, feelings, concern, mutual interest and care.
+It goes with some understanding, feelings, concern, mutual interest, and care.

-* If you trust someone with your life then the person is a friend.
+* If you trust someone with your life, then the person is a friend.
 If you can let someone guard your food or house, then he/she holds a lot of trust space in your heart.
-For instance, a friend took another’s prison detention so that his friend could go say final goodbye to his family.
+For instance, a friend took another’s prison detention so that his friend could say a final goodbye to his family.
 He did come back to take his punishment and relieve his friend of it!